 This is the first in a series profiling the presidents of Northwestern’s residential colleges.

 Communication freshman Caroline Bates didn’t miss a play from sixth grade to twelfth grade.
-Everyone around her thought she was a theatre kid through and through.
+Everyone around her thought she was a theater kid through and through.
 So according to Bates, it came as a shock to her friends when she announced she was going to Northwestern University to study RTVF.
 Still, Bates knew film was her calling.
 “I always loved films,” she said.
-“There's such a magic about the cinema that you don’t get with theatre.”
+“There's such a magic about the cinema that you don’t get with theater.”